Celio1878/nodejs_appbuilder/code/README.md

 # Architecture
 Layered architecture with TDD.

-Coverage is 100% in the test.
+Coverage all functionalities in the tests.
 <br>
 <br>